digint/btrbk/README.md

 /etc/btrbk/btrbk.conf (on backup server):

+    target_preserve_min        no
+    target_preserve            0d 10w *m

     volume ssh://192.168.0.42/mnt/btr_pool
       subvolume home
         snapshot_dir           btrbk_snapshots
         snapshot_preserve_min  all
         snapshot_create        no

-        target_preserve          0d 10w *m

         target send-receive  /mnt/btr_backup/my-laptop.com

-If the server runs btrbk with this config, the latest snapshot (which is *always* transferred), 10 weeklies and all monthlies are received from 192.168.0.42.
+If the server runs btrbk with this config, 10 weeklies and all monthlies are received from 192.168.0.42.
 The source filesystem is never altered because of `snapshot_preserve_min all`.

 Example: backup from non-btrfs source